sethmlarson/sethmlarson.dev/app/markdown/2026-03-04/pip-relative-dependency-cooling-with-crontab.md

 to set the option on each call to `pip install`?
 That seems like a lot of work!

-Dependency cooling works best when the policy can be set in a [global configuration file to a relative value](https://nesbitt.io/2026/03/04/package-managers-need-to-cool-down.html) like “7 days”.
+Dependency cooldowns work best when the policy can be set in a [global configuration file to a relative value](https://nesbitt.io/2026/03/04/package-managers-need-to-cool-down.html) like “7 days”.
 The “window” of acceptable packages is then automatically updating over time without needing to set a new absolute value constantly.
 “Set-and-forget”-style.

-uv allows [setting a relative value](https://docs.astral.sh/uv/guides/scripts/#improving-reproducibility) via `--exclude-newer`, but pip doesn't support relative ranges.
+uv allows [setting a relative value](https://docs.astral.sh/uv/guides/scripts/#improving-reproducibility) via `--exclude-newer`, but pip [doesn't support relative ranges yet](https://github.com/pypa/pip/issues/13674).
 I mostly use pip and still wanted to test this feature today, so I created a little hack to update my user `pip.conf` configuration file on a regular basis instead.
 Here's what my `pip.conf` file looks like: